lmuenter/coulteR/README.md

 measurements.peaks = bulk_peak_detect(measurements.df, diameter = diameter)

 ```
 The latter dataframe contains information about the location of the peak, its range, as well as the number of cells within its curve.
+Additionally, `wtdmean` and `wtdsd` contain the weighted mean and standard deviation for this target peak.
+Hereby, the number of cells was used as weights to compute the mean particle diameter.
 We can now go on and plot our tracks with highlighted target peaks.

 ``` R